 When it comes to integration, Google Analytics is needed by the highest number of people — perhaps due to advanced users wanting more data in order to improve the visibility of their clients’ businesses.

-If you’re one of the people crying out for more information, you may want to try out our reporting platform, where you can monitor all of your local SEO data in one easily customizable dashboard.
+If you’re one of the people crying out for more information, you may want to try out our platform of local SEO tools, where you can monitor all of your local SEO data in one easily customizable dashboard.
 Sign up for a 14-day free trial here.

 Now and then

 Back in 2014, we ran a similar study where users were asked which Google Places updates they wanted.

 While GMB is often adding new and improved features, it’s clear that some of the themes from four years ago remain prevalent.
 Back then, duplicate listings (#1), verification (#2), Google Analytics exports (#8), and live chat support (#14) were all asked for by users.